Floquet engineering using pulse driving in a diamond two-level system under a large-amplitude modulation: Synchronized readout

 The Fourier series expansion of the signal for $t_m$ is obtained as,

 where $J_k$ is a Bessel function of the first kind of $k$th order.
 Here, we use the Jacobi--Anger identity

-The Fourier components obtained here correspond to Eq.~(3) in the main text.
-The frequency resolution of the discrete Fourier transformation (DFT) spectrum can be set arbitrarily by the inverse of the total duration of sequential readout.
-Thus, with high accuracy, we can investigate the response that is dependent on the amplitude and phase of the AC field.
-According to Eq.~(\ref{ak}), higher-order Bessel functions take non-zero value when the magnetic field amplitude increases.
+The frequency resolution of the discrete Fourier transformation (DFT) spectrum can be set arbitrarily by the inverse of the total duration of the synchronized readout.
+Thus, with high accuracy, we can investigate the response dependent on the amplitude and phase of the AC field.
+According to Eq.~\eqref{eq:Ak}, higher-order Bessel functions take a non-zero value and oscillate when the magnetic field amplitude increases.
 For a sufficiently weak magnetic field, the behavior of the $A_k$ is linear to $b_{ac}$.
-Specifically, we define the threshold as,
+The threshold above which the response is no longer regarded linear should be